First Interstate BancSystem, Inc. Reports Fourth Quarter Earnings

 Return on average tangible common stockholders’ equity

-**Non-GAAP financial measures – see Non-GAAP Financial Measures included herein for a reconciliation of return on average common stockholders’ equity (GAAP) to return on average tangible common stockholders’ equity (non-GAAP).
+**Non-GAAP financial measures – see Non-GAAP Financial Measures included herein for a reconciliation of net interest margin to net FTE interest margin and return on average common stockholders’ equity (GAAP) to return on average tangible common stockholders’ equity (non-GAAP).

 FIRST INTERSTATE BANCSYSTEM, INC. AND SUBSIDIARIES